Schematic Checklist

 Overview

-The integrated circuitry of ESP32-C6 requires only 20 electrical components (resistors, capacitors, and inductors) and a crystal, as well as an SPI flash (optional for QFN32 package).
+The integrated circuitry of ESP32-C6 requires only 20 electrical components (resistors, capacitors, and inductors) and a crystal, as well as an SPI flash (not needed for QFN32 package).
 The high integration of ESP32-C6 allows for simple peripheral circuit design.
 This chapter details the schematic design of ESP32-C6.

 The following figure shows a reference schematic design of ESP32-C6.
 It can be used as the basis of your schematic design.